Skip to content

 • Taste : more subtle, earthy and slightly nutty

-• Texture : floury when cooked
+• Texture : mealy once cooked

 • Uses : soups, stews, chips, drinks like Taro Bubble Tea